Other

 Facebook Twitter Pinterest

 An epicenter for onion farming – root crops develop nicely on the mild soil – would possibly appear like the nadir of a wild adventure, but these fens are getting wilder yet again.
 South of Yaxley is the countrywide nature reserve of Holme Fen.
-Here stand the Holme Fen posts: an iron column was apparently taken from the Great Exhibition and driven into the ground using the engineers draining Whittlesey Mere.
+Here stand the Holme Fen posts: an iron column was taken from the Great Exhibition and driven into the ground using the engineers draining Whittlesey Mere.
 They guessed that the peaty soil might dry out and cut back, and they have been accurate: within the first decade after draining the lake, the ground dropped away from the posts through 1.
 Forty-four meters.
-Today, the top of the posts – 1851 ground degree – stands 4 meters above wherein I stand.
+Today, the top of the posts – 1851 ground degrees – stands 4 meters above where I stand.

-• Fens
+- Fens

-• Facebook Twitter Pinterest
+- Facebook Twitter Pinterest

-• A bullrush in spring
+- A bullrush in spring

 The first step on this epic restoration assignment includes turning arable fields into grassland, which locks within the ultimate peat.
-On the former bed of Whittlesey Mere, new small meres are being created, scraped into the earth, or “rewetted” from under – slowly allowing extra water in thru sluices and drains.
+On the former bed of Whittlesey Mere, new small meres are being created, scraped into the earth, or “rewetted” from under – slowly allowing extra water in through sluices and drains.
 Reedbeds are forming naturally, and uncommon marshland birds, from the bearded tit to the bittern, recolonize the vicinity.
 “It’s simply attending to an exciting level,” says Stanier.
 “We’ve got the water ranges up, and matters are starting to appear.”
-Last summertime, seven cuckoos referred to as at Engine Farm – named after the pump which first removed the water – even as 16 brief-eared owls patrolled the vicinity.
+Last summertime, seven cuckoos referred to as Engine Farm – named after the pump that first removed the water – even as 16 brief-eared owls patrolled the vicinity.
 But the remarkable lake will never return.
 Ironically, Whittlesey Mere cannot be recreated because, in many places, its bed is now higher than the encompassing farmland: the lake’s silt has shriveled much less than the peat on surrounding farmland.